Bifrenaria: Taxonomy and phylogeny

 In 2000, the first relatively complete molecular analysis on Bifrenaria species were made.
 Sixteen species from it and six of close genera were studied searching for confirmation of their phylogenetic relations, besides the delimitation of each species and each of Bifrenarias groups.
 The results did not allow for the acceptance of Adipe as a separate genus and, although they confirmed the monophyly of Cydoniorchis (B. tetragona and B. wittigii), they dissuade its recognition because six other genera would then be required to accommodate the remaining species.
 The study also expounded on convenience of splitting two species that are similar to each other and variable among themselves, but with many hard intermediate forms hard to delineate as B. charlesworthii and B. racemosa.
 It also confirmed the position of B. steyermarkii outside of Bifrenaria, but without suggesting a new name.

+Since a reevaluation by Meneguzzo and Chase in 2024, the genus Bifrenaria has been expanded to include the genres Guanchezia, Horvatia, Hylaeorchis, Rudolfiella, Scuticaria, and Teuscheria.
+This proposed change has been accepted as reflected by the current genus profile in Plants of the World Online.